tommythorn/no-time-for-squares/README.md

 everything is a consequence of that, so the design is very simple and not very ambitious.

+Every frame the 640x480 VGA matrix is scanned, advancing the state of the intersecting lines of the three triangles.
+If the (x,y) coordinate of the "beam" lines on the positive side of each line, the beam is inside the triangle.
+Among the visible triangles, the highest priority triangle sets the color, else we default to a grey color.
+Twelve dots are also marked, to make it easier to read the clock.

+The algorithm might be easily understood by examining the software model in Rust, in the `sw` directory.

+The main "UI" is two buttons to advance hour and minutes respectively.
+The least significant two bits selects which outputs are routed to the bidirectional port (frame number, seconds * 4 + hz-strobe * 2 + vs-strobe, minute * 4, hour * 4).

 # What is Tiny Tapeout?

 TinyTapeout is an educational project that aims to make it easier and cheaper than ever to get your digital designs manufactured on a real chip.